 1st Lt.
 Robert W. Deiz was one of the 99th Fighter Squadron pilots who shot down 10 Fw 190s on Jan.
 27, 1944.
 He shot down another one the next day.
 Interestingly, Deiz was the Tuskegee Airman depicted in the famous “Keep Us Flying” War Bonds poster.
 (U.S. Air Force photo)

-The U.S. Army Air Force's experimental flying unit, being rigidly segregated, required a black leader.
-Capt.
-Benjamin O. Davis Jr. was chosen to lead the outfit because he was one of only two black line officers in the Army -- the other was his father.
-Capt.
-Davis was a West Point graduate whose leadership skills and personal strength in overcoming racism helped make him an effective combat leader.
-He would eventually become the U.S. Air Force's first black general.
+Segregation required the 99th Fighter Squadron to have a black leader.
+After three white officers commanded the squadron, 1st Lt.
+George S. Roberts became the first black to command the squadron in June 1942.
+In August 1942, Capt.
+Benjamin O. Davis Jr. was chosen to lead the outfit overseas.
+One of just two black line officers in the Army -- the other was his father, the first African American general in the U.S. Army -- Capt.
+Davis was a West Point graduate.
+He possessed the leadership skills and personal strength necessary to overcome racism and to make him an effective combat leader.
+Davis later became the U.S. Air Force's first African American general.

 Tuskegee graduated its first five USAAF fighter pilots on March 7, 1942, and more soon followed.
 After completing their training, the 99th Pursuit Squadron (later Fighter Squadron) went to North Africa.
 Flying Curtis P-40 Warhawks, they were attached to the all-white 33rd Fighter Group at Fordjouna, Tunisia, in the spring of 1943.